Mirza14/Python_Development/Lesson_09_Data_Structures/Collection (Arrays).md

 - Tuple is a collection which is ordered and unchangeable.
 Allows duplicate members.

-- Set is a collection which is unordered, unchangeable*, and unindexed.
+- Set is a collection which is unordered, unchangeable, and unindexed.
 No duplicate members.

 - Dictionary is a collection which is ordered** and changeable.
 No duplicate members.